kgnimrod/prompt-tuning-for-NLG/README.md

 # prompt-tuning-for-NLG
-Repository for Prompt Tuning for Natural Language Generation tasks
+Repository for Prompt Tuning for Natural Language Generation tasks.